devGod1994/brickellpaymentgateway-plugin/README.txt

 * Feature: Add private key validation and success indicator next to the settings field - (requires permissions to read the private key via API)
 * Feature: Add button to flush the transaction cache from inside the plugin settings
 * Fix: Remove "Cancel" transaction on partially captured transactions as this action is not supported
 * Fix: MobilePay Checkout is now only creating users if user registration is required.
-The behavior can be modified via the filter woocommerce_pensopay_mobilepay_checkout_create_user
+The behavior can be modified via the filter woocommerce_BrickellPay_mobilepay_checkout_create_user
-* Fix: Stop performing capture logic on order completion when the orders is not paid with PensoPay
+* Fix: Stop performing capture logic on order completion when the orders is not paid with BrickellPay
 * Fix: Add permission check on ajax endpoint for clearing logs
-* Fix: WC_PensoPay_Order::get_order_id_from_callback fallback now allows both prefixed and suffixed order numbers
+* Fix: WC_BrickellPay_Order::get_order_id_from_callback fallback now allows both prefixed and suffixed order numbers
 * Fix: Recurring payments not being cancellable
 * Improvement: Do not reuse cURL instances to avoid problems with some cPanel PHP upgrades where KeepAlive is disabled by default
 * Developer: Add the possibility to hide buttons for clearing logs and transaction cache via filters.